MOAB Bomb Kills 36 ISIS Militants In Afghanistan Airstrike, ‘Mother Of All Bombs’ Facts

 The Afghan Ministry of Defense has reported that 36 ISIS militants were killed when the U.S. dropped the ‘mother of all bombs’ on an Islamic State complex in Afghanistan.
-The massive bomb is nearly 9 feet in length and weighs in at almost 10,000 kgs.
+The massive MOAB bomb is nearly nine feet in length and weighs in at almost 10,000 kgs.
 According to the DoD the MOAB is the largest non-nuclear conventional weapon in existence.
 The U.S. bomb was dropped on an ISIS tunnel complex in the Nangarhar province of Afghanistan.
 The “mother of all bombs” was dubbed from the ear-splitting blast from the weapon.

 ISIS fighters were using three underground tunnels.
-The bomb also destroyed weapons and ammunition destroyed.
+The MOAB bomb also destroyed weapons and ammunition, according to the Daily Mail.
 A Defense Ministry spokesman confirmed that no civilians were hurt.

 Former Afghan President Hamid Karzai condemned the attack as “an inhuman and most brutal misuse of our country.”
 The ministry added the bomb struck a village near Momand valley.